landlord guides

 Rent Collection

 Most self-managing landlords use standing orders, which is simple and reliable.
-However, you need a process for when rent is late.
+However, you need a process for when rent is late—research from Citizens Advice shows that early intervention (contact within 24 hours of a missed payment) significantly increases recovery rates.

 • Set up a standing order from the tenant's bank account to yours